Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Problem Setting

 where the first inequality holds as projection is a non-expansive operator.
 The term in the left-hand side (LHS) above is the generalization error of an algorithm $\mathcal{A}$ we desire in the NC-SC case.

 For the NC-C case, the primal function $\Phi(x)$ is $L$-weakly convex, we use the gradient of its Moreau Envelope to characterize the (near)-stationarity \citep{davis2019stochastic}.
-We measure the proximity between the population and empirical problems using the difference between \emph{the gradients of their respective Moreau envelopes}.
-The generalization error and the uniform convergence in the NC-C case is given as follows:
+We measure the difference between the population and empirical problems using the difference between \emph{the gradients of their respective Moreau envelopes}.

+The generalization error and the uniform convergence in the NC-C case should be given as follows:

 The term in the LHS above is the generalization error of an algorithm $\mathcal{A}$ we desire in the NC-C case.